rhit-netsos/netsec-public/docs/concepts/recon.md

 is the same on as the one announced on the Moodle page).
 Also, it now generates scripts for you to connect to your hosts quickly.

-To do so, in the `recon` directory, run the patch script:
+To do so, in the `udp` directory, run the patch script:

   ```sh
   (class-server) $ ./patch_docker_compose.sh